Creativity and innovation - The Splosh Factor

 - Blow off steam about things that are blocking their lives and work

 This workshop format is adaptable to various settings.
-It can be used at a conference with multiple rooms and trainers to give everyone in the company a fun workout and chance to generate new ideas.
+It can be used at a conference with multiple rooms and trainers to give everyone in the company a fun workout and a chance to generate new ideas.
 It can be done with a smaller specific team working to a specific objective.
 It can be the approach to a team day for an entire small company.

 By overthrowing the conventional way of doing things for just a day, The Splosh Factor can bypass months of frustration and disappointment.